How Irritable Bowel Syndrome Can Affect Your Weight? | IBS Diet Chart

 Know about FODMAP

-For maintaining a diet for IBS with diarrhoea, you should know about Fermentable Oligosaccharides Disaccharides Monosaccharides and Polyols.
+For maintaining a diet for IBS with diarrhea, you should know about Fermentable Oligosaccharides Disaccharides Monosaccharides and Polyols.

 This diet for IBS-D has sugar alcohols and short-chain carbs that are fermented in the bowel or large intestine.